Azure-AI/Better-Exam/README.md

 # Better Exam
-Better Exam is a service that makes it easier for students who are blind or visually impaired to take an exam.
+Better Exam is a service that makes it easier for students who are visually impaired to take an exam.
 The core functionality of this service is built on Azure Cognitive Services.

 ## Architecture